latenightbit/transcriber/README.md

 ## Need Help?

-If you're stuck:
-1. Read the error message carefully
-2. Check the troubleshooting section above
-3. Make sure you followed all steps in order
+If you encounter issues:
+1. Check your Python version and dependencies
+2. Verify audio file format compatibility
+3. Ensure sufficient system resources
-4. Search for the error message online
+4. Check the error messages for specific issues
-5. Ask for help in the project's issues section

 Happy Transcribing! 🎉